 - 1. Whether the government has responded to a survey on business and human rights (0-1 points) - 2.
-Whether a national action plan on business and human rights is being drafted (1 point) or is already adopted (full 2 points) - 3.
+Whether a national action plan on business and human rights is being drafted (1 point) or is already adopted (full 2 points).
+Countries with a chapter on business and human rights in a broader Human Rights NAP also receive 1 point. - 3.
 Whether a multinational National Contact Point (NCP) has been set up.
-For any given year, a country receives 1 point each for meeting the following criteria: - Adherence to the OECD Declaration - Formation of NCP - Active participation in NCP peer reviews
+For any given year, a country receives 1 point each for meeting the following criteria: - Adherence to the OECD Declaration - Formation of NCP - Active participation in own or other countries' NCP peer reviews